mtolkien/GRFICSv3.1/README.md

-# AAn hybrid framework for SCADA cyber attack dataset generation
+# An hybrid framework for SCADA cyber attack dataset generation

 ## Table of contents
 - [Project Overview](#project-overview)